-Blender is being made by hundreds of active volunteers from around the world; by studios and individual artists, professionals and hobbyists, scientists and students, VFX experts and animators, and so on.
+Blender is being made by hundreds of contributors from around the world; by studios and individual artists, professionals and hobbyists, scientists and students, VFX experts and animators, and so on.
 All of them are united by the desire to have access to a fully free/open source 3D creation pipeline.

-The Blender Foundation supports and facilitates these goals – even employs a small staff for that – but depends on the online community to achieve this goal.
+The Blender Foundation supports and facilitates these goals.
+Using donations and the Blender Institute projects we can enable a handful of people to work full-time on Blender.
+For the rest we depend on volunteers from the online community to achieve this goal.
 More help is always welcome!

 Blender is an open source project licensed under the GNU GPL.
 All code is written in C, C++ and Python.

 Volunteers and professionals alike contribute to the official Blender release.
-This include developers, scripters, translators, designers and users testing the software and giving feedback.
+This include developers, scripters, technical documentors (for wiki), translators, designers and users testing the software and giving feedback.

 Read on to find out how to get involved, report bugs, see what’s happening, and discover resources and documentation.

-A large number of people are helping with the Blender wiki to organize and write our complete and freely available end-user documentation.
+A large number of people are helping with the Blender Manual to organize and write our complete and freely available end-user documentation.

 Volunteers interested in documentation translations can contact the team as well.